sffranke/pyro/README.md

 https://github.com/mike4192/spotMicro
 https://github.com/mike4192/spot_micro_kinematics_python.git

-Furthermore, I decided to work with hobby mini servos like MG92B.
+Furthermore, I decided to work with hobby mini servos like MG92B for the small prototype.
 They are affordable, sufficient as proof of concept, and if everything goes well you can still realize a big dog.
+The big version uses PDI-HV5523MG 23KG servos.

 *setup raspian 2022-04-04-raspios-bullseye-armhf.img.xz*
 apt-get update; apt-get upgrade